babashka/pods/README.md

 not using callbacks, this is the return value from the pod var invocation.
 When using callbacks, this value is undefined.

-The callback `:success` is called with a map containing:

-- `:value`: a return value from the pod var
+The callback `:success` is called with a map containing a return value from the pod invocation.
+The pod can potentially return multiple values.
+The callback will be called with every value individually.

 The callback `:error` is called in case the pod sends an error, a map
 containing: